 - Dogs shake themselves a lot (like they are shaking off after a swim)

 - Lots of whining or ‘crying’

 - Lower appetite, particularly in pets that are usually good eaters

 - Toileting accidents indoors in a previously reliably house-trained pet

 - Avoiding interaction.
-Don’t force interaction if a dog is turning its head away, showing the whites of its eyes or cowering, as the other option can be aggression.
+Don’t force interaction if a dog is turning its head away, showing the whites of its eyes or cowering, as the other option for a fearful dog can be aggression.

 What can I do to help?

 You will never be able to completely shield your pet from scary noises at this time of year, but these tips and products can all help them to stay more calm:

 ✓ Take your dog on a long walk during the morning or early evening preferably daylight hours, when there is a lower risk of fireworks.
 Most people prefer to do this anyway during the winter, but it’s sometimes tricky with the nights drawing in.